friedelschoen/envmod/envmod.1.md

 Clear environment before setting environment-variables.

 ## -k *variable*
-Used with *-x*.
-Clear the environment but keep *variable*.
+Removes *variable* from the environment.
+But when used with *-x*, clear the environment but keep *variable*.
 Can be used multiple times.

 ## -P
 Run prog in a new process group.